11 killed as a vehicle plows into a Filipino street festival in Vancouver. Police rule out terrorism

 Rai declined to comment on the video.

-Prime Minister Mark Carney canceled his first campaign event on the final day of the election campaign before Monday’s vote.
+Prime Minister Mark Carney canceled his first campaign event and two major rallies on the final day of the election campaign before Monday’s vote.

 “Last night families lost a sister, a brother, a mother, father, son or a daughter.
 Those families are living every family’s nightmare,” Carney said.
 “And to them and to the many others who were injured, to the Filipino Canadian community, and to everyone in Vancouver, I would like to offer my deepest condolences.”